-Term Definition Program Contractor Program contractors are responsible for:

-Providing services through a managed care plan (health maintenance organization); Contracting with providers to form a network of service providers; and Assigning a case manager who works with the customer's primary care physician (PCP) to develop a service plan.
+Term Definition Program Contractor Program contractors are responsible for: Providing services through a managed care plan (health maintenance organization); Contracting with providers to form a network of service providers; and Assigning a case manager who works with the customer's primary care physician (PCP) to develop a service plan.
 The case manager authorizes all long term care services provided through ALTCS.
-Elderly and/or Physically Disabled (EPD) Elderly and physically disabled refers to customers who are not developmentally disabled but: Are age 65 or older; or Have been determined disabled by SSA for SSI MAO, or medically eligible for ALTCS based on physical disabilities.
+Elderly and/or Physically Disabled (EPD) Elderly and physically disabled refers to customers who are not developmentally disabled but: • Are age 65 or older; or • Have been determined disabled by SSA for SSI MAO, or medically eligible for ALTCS based on physical disabilities.
+Dual Eligible Special Needs Plan (DSNP) A type of Medicare Advantage (Part C) plan designed for persons who are eligible for both Medicare and Medicaid.
+Exclusively Aligned Enrollment (EAE) Customers that are enrolled in an EPD Program Contractor plan need to have their enrollment aligned to their Dual Eligible Special Needs Plan (DSNP) with Medicare.

 Program Legal Authorities

-ARS 36-2932 and 2933
+42 CFR 422.107 ARS 36-2932 and 2933

 AAC R9-28-413